limkokhole/pylogtrace/README.md

 It also skips low level of logging and trace log to reduce noise.

-Each log tied with a stack or so called "a round".
+Each log tied with a stack or so called "a round" with #1-Nth index.
 It also mark [ EQU ] if specific line is duplicated with the previous round (# is the number of line of specific stack).
 Mark line as [ NEW ] conversely.

 ### Example Usage: